- In the Introscope investigator, select the Metric Browser tab.

 ps <PID> | sed 's| |\n|g'

-Once you know the JVM that is using the majority of the CPU, create a heap dump of the JVMs memory.
-The dump must be created while the JVM has high CPU.
+Once you know the JVM that is using the majority of the CPU, check for garbage collection problems in Introscope.